goatfiles/dmscripts/README.md

     # shellcheck disable=SC2154
     echo "proxy=$http_proxy" | ...

-Also, please use consistent indentation, preferably four spaces rather than tabs.
+Also, please use consistent indentation, preferably TWO spaces rather than tabs.

 Contributors are asked to look at our [TODO list](TODO.md) as we would like to ensure all scripts are stable and secure.